YitingLiu97/portfolio-2020/_posts/2022-03-25-lifelines.md

 layout: post
 title:  "AR - Lifelines"
 date:   2022-03-25
-permalink: lifelines
+permalink: mit-reality-hackathon-ar-therapy-tool-lifelines
-description: MIT Reality Hackathon 2022 Winner Lifelines is a collaborative AR therapy tool to build, visualize, and analyze the story of your life.
+description: LifelinesAR is an award-winning collaborative AR therapy tool designed to help users visualize and analyze their life stories on a 3D timeline.
+Winner of MIT Reality Hackathon 2022.

 tags:
 - XR
 - Unity